kylereicks/head.js.wp/readme.txt

 There aren't any, but the plugin counts on scripts being properly enqueued in the footer with correctly listed dependencies.
 [See wp_enqueue_script in the Codex](http://codex.wordpress.org/Function_Reference/wp_enqueue_script).

-= Why are my site's scripts still loading conventionally (without head.js)? =
+= Why are my site's scripts still loading conventionally (i.e. without head.js)? =

 There are a few reasons why a script might still be loaded conventionally.
 * Head.WP ignores any scripts that are not added via `wp_enqueue_script()`.